YUZHONZ/git_learning/readme.md

 hello

-we are going to record some git command here.
+we are going to record some git command here and so on.